Ritwikgotbugs/UPI-fraud-detection/README.md

-# 🌟SafePayAI
+# 🌟Fraudulent.ai
-SafePayAI is an advanced fraud detection and prevention application designed to safeguard digital transactions using cutting-edge artificial intelligence techniques.
-With seamless integration of machine learning models and user-friendly interfaces, SafePayAI offers robust solutions for real-time fraud detection and mitigation.
+Fraudulent.ai is an advanced fraud detection and prevention application designed to safeguard digital transactions using cutting-edge artificial intelligence techniques.
+With seamless integration of machine learning models and user-friendly interfaces, Fraudulent.ai offers robust solutions for real-time fraud detection and mitigation.

-By leveraging Generative Adversarial Networks (GANs) for synthetic data generation and Random Forest classifiers for accurate predictions, SafePayAI ensures unparalleled security and efficiency in transaction monitoring.
+By leveraging Generative Adversarial Networks (GANs) for synthetic data generation and Random Forest classifiers for accurate predictions, Fraudulent.ai ensures unparalleled security and efficiency in transaction monitoring.

 ---